Be prepared for tornado season

-The following information on tornadoes in the Savannah and Atlanta areas has been compiled in a continued effort to educate and inform SCAD students, faculty and staff in the event of a tornado.
+Although tornadoes are often associated with spring, they can form in any season in the Savannah and Atlanta areas.
+The following information is designed to educate and inform SCAD students, faculty and staff about what to do in the event of a tornado.

 The National Weather Service issues tornado watches and warnings.

-When a tornado warning is issued for Savannah, the emergency siren system will be activated by CEMA.
+When a tornado warning is issued for Savannah, the emergency siren system will be activated by the Chatham Emergency Management Agency.
+The siren will produce a steady three-minute tone.
 The emergency warning siren system is scheduled for testing at noon the first Wednesday of each month.

-In the event of a tornado warning, SCAD will issue a message through the university's emergency notification system, Blackboard Connect.
+In the event of a tornado warning, the university will issue a message through the SCAD Alert System.
 It is important to keep your emergency contact information updated in MySCAD in order to receive these emergency notifications.

-However, you should seek shelter when hearing the emergency warning siren.
-Do not wait for the Blackboard Connect message.
+However, seek shelter as soon as you hear the emergency warning siren.
+Do not wait for the SCAD Alert System message.

 Your chances of staying safe during a tornado are greater if you have a personal plan and know where to seek shelter.